ABUAD Post-UTME 2026/2027: Dates, Registration, Cut-Off Marks & Tips

 If you're reading this, chances are you just wrote JAMB and ABUAD is on your list.
 Good choice.
+(Still deciding?
+Check out our comparison of ABUAD vs Covenant vs Babcock).
 But getting into Afe Babalola University takes more than just picking it on your JAMB form and hoping for the best.

 The Post-UTME screening is where the real selection happens.
 And every year, students lose their spot because they missed a deadline, uploaded the wrong document, or simply didn't know what to expect.